forax/java-guide/guide/chapter11-encapsulation.md

-To summarize, a class is a general mechanism to describe how things are implemented and make a separation between what is publicly visible and what is privately used to make the code working.
+To summarize, a class is a general mechanism to describe how things are implemented and make a separation between what is publicly visible and what is privately implemented to make the code working.
 A record is a special case when the implementation is public.